openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Additional Request Parameters

-This specification defines the following request parameters that can be supplied in a Credential Authorization Request:
+This specification defines the following request parameters that can be supplied in a Authorization Request:

 * `Wallet_issuer`: OPTIONAL.
 JSON String containing the Wallet's OpenID Connect Issuer URL.
 The Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.